figglewatts/LSDView/README.md

 ## User guide
 LSDView can load and view many files from PlayStation 1 game 'LSD: Dream Emulator'

+### On the first launch
+When you first run LSDView you should set the path to where your LSD data is.
+To do this, go to 'File', then 'Set StreamingAssets Path'.
+A dialog will pop up.
+Paste the path to your LSD data here.
+If you have LSD Revamped, this is is `{path-to-lsd-revamped}/LSDR_Data/StreamingAssets/original`.

 ### Formats
 Currently supported file formats are:
 - TMD (PlayStation models)